alex-bellon/wikipedia/README.md

 - [Drunk Tank Pink](https://en.wikipedia.org/wiki/Baker-Miller_pink) is a tone of pink which has been observed to reduce hostile, violent or aggressive behavior.
 - [Dual-tone multi-frequency signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) - a telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.
 - [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.
+- [Etagere](https://en.wikipedia.org/wiki/%C3%89tag%C3%A8re) - a French set of hanging or standing open shelves for the display of collections of objects or ornaments
 - [Factory-kitchen](https://en.wikipedia.org/wiki/Factory-kitchen) - a large mechanized enterprise of food service in the Soviet Union, originated in the 1920–1930s.
 Its main purpose was centralized preparation of food (both prefabrication and full processing) supplied for communal dining rooms or for personal purchase.
 - [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.
 - [Flushometer](https://en.wikipedia.org/wiki/Flushometer) - a metal water-diverter that uses an inline handle to flush tankless toilets or urinals.